luloxi/luloxi/README.md

 - 👋 Hi, I’m Lulox (@luloxi)
-- 👀 I'm interested in JavaScript, Web3 development and Solidity
+- 👀 I like **Javascript** and its frameworks.
+Specially Hardhat for **Solidity** smart contracts and Next.js for **React** apps
-- 🌱 Currently learning more about Blockchain and Web development
+- 🌱 I'm always learning more tools for Web3 development.
+Currently learning ChakraUI and going deeper into Next.js
-- 💞️ Looking to work/collaborate on Web3/Solidity projects
+- 💞️ I'm open to work/collaborate with your Web3/Solidity project!
-- 📫 Contact me (eng/spa) on: lulox.eth@protonmail.com
+- 📫 Just send me an email (eng/spa): lulox.eth@protonmail.com

 <div align="left">
   <a href="https://www.linkedin.com/in/lulox/" target="_blank">